richafnu/Viva/Viva/glint/setup/glint-order-teams.md

 If the number of active users in Viva Glint exceeds the subscription purchase, you receive an email, and have a 45 day grace period to take one of the following actions:

 - Purchase extra Microsoft Viva suite or Viva Glint licenses according to the product terms.
-- Remove excess active users from the Viva Glint instance by marking their status as "INACTIVE" in an employee data file to deactivate them during a [user upload](upload-employee-attributes.md).
+- Remove excess active users from the Viva Glint instance.
+To deactivate users during a [user upload](upload-employee-attributes.md), mark their status as "INACTIVE" in an employee data file.

 ## What happens if our grace period expires?